Faro de Covesea en el sendero de la costa de Moray

 La playa de Findhorn, Moray Speyside

-This long-distance walking trail stretches from Findhorn to Cullen and encompasses 50 miles (80km) of immense landscapes, coasts and nature to uncover.
-Linking together quaint settlements along the coastline, this waymarked path is also divided up into 10 sections, so you can walk as much, or as little, as you please.
-Along the way, stop to marvel at the rugged cliff tops, caves, sheltered coves and coastal formations, as well as quiet fishing towns and harbours, and take in the breathtaking stretches of sandy beaches too.
+This long-distance walking trail stretches from Findhorn to Cullen and encompasses 50 miles (80 km) of immense landscapes, coasts and nature.
+Linking together quiet fishing towns and harbours, this waymarked path divides up into 10 sections, so you can walk as much or as little as you like.
+Along the way, stop to marvel at the rugged cliff tops, caves, sheltered coves and coastal formations, and take in the breathtaking stretches of sandy beaches too.

-The Moray Firth is also alive with a range of wildlife.
+The Moray Firth is alive with a range of wildlife.
 You can often spot pods of dolphins playing in the sea, as well as many species of birds flying overhead too.
-How many will you spot?

 Explore The Moray Coastal Trail